GagePielsticker/Express-API-Boilerplate/README.md

 # Express Api Boilerplate

+Foreword: This does not garuntee complete and utter security.
+This is just a simple boilerplate to throw up a **semi-secure** api.
+To achieve absolute security you must take several steps outside of this code such as server hardening, reverse proxy ratelimiting, firewall rules, and many other things.
+This is strictly a boilerplate if you want to quickly throw up api's without necessarily having to worry about immediate security vulnerabilities.

 ## Introduction

 This is a boilerplate to help quickly throw up semi-secure REST api's.
 It comes packaged with Mongoose, express, helmet, and a whole host of security features.
 All of this can be configured in the settings file located in `src/settings/api_settings.json`.